dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsGettingStartedGuide.md

 older one, use [this guide to help you switch to the version of R you need](https://bioinformatics.ccr.cancer.gov/docs/rtools/R%20and%20RStudio/2.6_switching_r_version/).

 - You will also need to install git, which is a version control software.
-You can downloaded this directly from the [git for windows website](https://gitforwindows.org/).
+You can download this directly from the [git for windows website](https://gitforwindows.org/).
 Once the installer has started, follow the instructions as provided in the Git Setup wizard screen until the installation is complete.